ArtisanTinkerer/ArtisanTinkerer.github.io/_posts/2017-02-15-Laravel-Auth.md

 ## LoginController

-This is where we change th redirect after login:
+This is where we change the redirect after login:
 ```
 protected $redirectTo = '/home';